Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/02_environment_setup/01_certificates/index.md

 Extensions 2.0 need to be signed with a `developer certificate`.
 Dynatrace will only accept extensions that were signed with a `trusted certificate.`

-This is a security measure, as this extensions are `automatically deployed to OneAgent and Activegates`, and these servers must trust the issuing certificate, otherwise the extensions are blocked.
+This is a security measure, as these extensions are `automatically deployed to OneAgent and Activegates`, and these servers must trust the issuing certificate, otherwise the extensions are blocked.

 ## Create and distribute the certificates